 Figure 8.14.3.3-1: LMF-initiated Location Information Transfer Procedure

 (1) The LMF sends a NRPPa message to the selected gNB to request UL-AOA measurement information.
-The message includes any information required for the gNB to perform the measurements as defined in the clause 8.14.2.3.
+The message includes any information required for the gNB to perform the measurements as defined in Table 8.14.2.3-2.

 (2) If the report characteristics in step 1 is set to "on demand", the gNB obtains the requested UL-AOA measurements and returns them in a Measurement Response message to the LMF.
-The Measurement Response message includes the obtained UL-AOA measurements as defined in the clause 8.14.2.2.
+The Measurement Response message includes the obtained UL-AOA measurements as defined in Table 8.14.2.2-1.

 If the report characteristics in step 1 is set to "periodic", the gNB replies with a Measurement Response message without including any measurements in the message.
 The gNB then periodically initiates the Measurement Report procedure in step 3 for the UL-AOA measurements, with the requested reporting periodicity.
 If the gNB is not able to accept the Measurement Request message in step 1, the gNB returns a failure message indicating the cause of the failure.

-(3) The gNB periodically provides the UL-AOA measurements as defined in the clause 8.14.2.2. to the LMF if that was requested at step 1.
+(3) The gNB periodically provides the UL-AOA measurements as defined in Table 8.14.2.2-1 to the LMF if that was requested at step 1.

 (4) At any time after step 2, the LMF may send a Measurement Update message to the gNB providing updated information required for the gNB to perform the UL-AOA measurements as defined in the clause 8.14.2.3.
 Upon receiving the message, the gNB overwrites the previously received measurement configuration information.